mrxiaohe/RobustStats.jl/README.md

 #### `winval`: winsorize data

+That is, return a copy of the input array, with the extreme low or high values replaced by the lowest or highest non-extreme value, repectively.
+The fraction considered extreme can be between 0 and 0.5, with 0.2 as the default.

     julia> winval(x)           #20% winsorization; can be changed via the named argument `tr`.
     20-element Any Array:
      1.67206